evan-hatley/README-Generator/README.md

 ## Description

   This project was created so users can create a professional readme file with proper formatting with just a few prompts.
 It utilizes node.js and inquierer to power the application.
+I  created this project to save time with my own work and to help others with a pre-formatted README.md.

 ## Table of Contents